bodlukas/ground-motion-correlation-bayes/README.md

 # Parameter estimation for spatial ground-motion correlation models using Bayesian inference

 This repository contains the code and data used to estimate parameters of spatial correlation models using Bayesian inference.
+It also contains implementations of novel correlation models that account for site and path effects in addition to spatial proximity.
 The methodology and the novel correlation models are discussed in :
 > Bodenmann L., Baker J. W., Stojadinovic B. (2022): "Accounting for path and site effects in spatial ground-motion correlation models using Bayesian Inference" (Include link and further info once available).

 ## Getting started